-Purchased goods and services
+Scope 3 category Purchased goods and services

 This number represents emissions from raw ingredients for the hot and cold sides of the business.
 Total weight of raw coffee purchased was multiplied by a Gabi emission factor for coffee growing to give total agriculture emissions for coffee used in the hot side.
-For the cold side, estimates of the impacts of sugar, fruit, fruit juice, coffee and natural sweeteners were made based on LCAs of typical soft drink products multiplied by actual sales figures for relevant types of product.
+For the cold side, estimates of the impacts of key agricultural-based inputs were made based on LCAs of typical soft drink products multiplied by purchased quantities for relevant types of product.